-Myanmar is the largest country in mainland South-East Asia by area, with a diverse population of approximately 56.6 million.
-Bordering China, India, Thailand, Bangladesh and Laos – 40 per cent of the world's population – Myanmar’s peace, security and stability is important for the Indo-Pacific.
+Myanmar is the largest country in mainland Southeast Asia by area, with a diverse population of approximately 56.6 million people.
+Bordering China, India, Thailand, Bangladesh and Laos, Myanmar’s peace, security and stability is important for the Indo-Pacific.

-Following historic, openly contested, general elections in 2015, there was a peaceful transition of power to a new government.
+Following historic, openly contested, general elections in 2015 and 2020, there was a peaceful transition of power to a new government.
 Under the Constitution, elections are due every five years.
 Over the period 2011-2021, there were significant political reforms, including the release of many political prisoners and the introduction of laws to relax media censorship and provide for greater political participation, labour rights and freedom of expression.
-However, with the military coup taking place in February 2021, significant progress has been lost.
-We continue to call on the military to engage in dialogue to resolve their grievances and honour the results of the 2020 general election, in line with the democratically expressed will of the Myanmar people.
+However, with the military coup taking place in February 2021, significant progress was lost.
+Myanmar’s economy faces serious challenges.

-Significant human rights challenges remain.
+Australia continues to call on the military to end violence against civilians, engage in dialogue, release those unjustly detained, allow unimpeded access for humanitarian assistance and return Myanmar to the path of democracy.
+Other significant human rights challenges also remain.
 Australia continues to stress the importance of resolving the humanitarian crisis facing the Rohingya, the situation in Rakhine State and protracted conflicts elsewhere in Myanmar, as well as the need to protect the rights of all people living in the country.